 COVID-19 Safety Plans

-This is a guide on how to best protect us from the ‘Rona so we can get back on site and building this great nation making TikTok’s while the Supervisor is out at Bunnings.
+This is a guide on how to best protect us from the ‘Rona so we can get back on site and build this great nation-making TikTok while the Supervisor is out at Bunnings.
 It actually has some pretty neat ideas to get us back on track.
-Things like record keeping, site cleaning and distancing.
-Doing up a COVID-19 Safety Plan is literally a five minute exercise but there’s one crucial factor that everyone must remember: when you’re checking in at site, wear your tinfoil hat so that the 5G nano-chips in your vaccine can’t be activated.
+Things like record keeping, site cleaning, and distancing.
+Doing up a COVID-19 Safety Plan is literally a five-minute exercise.
+But there’s one crucial factor that everyone must remember: when you’re checking in at the site, wear your tinfoil hat so that the 5G nano-chips in your vaccine can’t be activated.

 Face Mask Rules

-We all agree that they’re a total pain in a butt, but we have to wear them or we’ll be in lockdown til August two thousand and FOREVER.
+We all agree that they’re a total pain in the butt, but we have to wear them or we’ll be in lockdown till August two thousand and FOREVER.
 You must wear a face mask on a construction site and that’s the end of it.
 No buts, no ifs, no maybes.
 However.
 You can remove a mask if you are:

 - eating or drinking